maateen/vim-for-devops/README.md

 ## Install

 You should always use the latest Vim (with vim-gnome, build-essential, cmake, git, python3-dev, python3-pip).
 For Ubuntu, open terminal and play these commands to install them.
+These command will also install GVim (Vim with GUI) as I also like to use GVim.

 ```
 sudo add-apt-repository ppa:jonathonf/vim -y